 Microsoft Power Automate makes it possible to grow your business productivity by automating repetitive, time-consuming tasks.
 Power Automate provides a better way to get things done across your organization through digital and robotic process automation (RPA).

-We will continue our deeper integrations Dynamics 365, Power Apps, Power BI, and Microsoft Dataverse, and we're making it easier for profession developers and users to collaborate and deploy solutions on Microsoft Power Platform.
+We will continue our deeper integrations of Dynamics 365, Power Apps, Power BI, and Microsoft Dataverse, and we're making it easier for professional developers and users to collaborate and deploy solutions on Microsoft Power Platform.

 Power Automate Desktop was released to general availability in December 2020, and it enables makers to automate the diversity of applications on their desktops.
 Going forward, we will provide migration for existing Softomotive and UI flows customers, secure credential management, and much more.

-Effective automation in any organization also relies heavily on AI to be reliable and scalable, so we are further investing in content intelligence – specifically, in forms understanding where we’ll be adding better support for multiple layouts, extracting content from tables, working with checkboxes and radio buttons on forms and more languages.
+Effective automation in any organization also relies heavily on AI to be reliable and scalable, so we are further investing in content intelligence—specifically, in forms where we’ll be adding better support for multiple layouts, extracting content from tables, working with checkboxes and radio buttons on forms, and supporting more languages.

 Finally, there is a new component in Power Automate: process advisor.
 We’ll provide users with the insights into their tasks, with a process map showing variations across different instances and analytics.
-With this knowledge customers will make more informed business decisions including optimizing their processes and receive recommendations on areas of automation.
+With this knowledge, customers will make more informed business decisions to optimize their processes and receive recommendations on areas of automation.